This is the multi-page printable view of this section. Click here to print.

 Delete StorageClassDelete the StorageClass

-YAMLResource files of the storage class can be edited in the YAML editor
+YAMLThe resource file of the StorageClass can be edited in the YAML editor

-• Click the Edit button and modify the resource, then click the Save button to apply the changes
+• Click the Edit button, modify the resource, then click the Done button to apply the changes

 Object InformationCheck the object information of the storage class